 Hawks Landing Homeowners Association

-- Work on Mineral Point Road includes removals, installation of water main, grading, temporary shoring and construction of retaining walls
+- Work on Mineral Point Road includes electrical work, construction of retaining wall at the Beltline, asphaltic surface, pavement marking

 - Eastbound Mineral Point Road is 2-lanes